-Cherry blossom trees, which are also referred to as Sakura, are famous for their gorgeous but short-lived flowers.
-However, they are prone to various diseases and pests.
+Cherry blossom trees, also known as Sakura, are famous for their beautiful yet brief blossoms.
+Unfortunately, they are vulnerable to various diseases and pests.

 This guide will provide an overview of the most common issues affecting cherry blossom trees along with tips for identifying and managing these problems.